Managing finances with an overspending partner

 Learning To Work Together

-If you do have a partner who spends too much and saves too little, it’s time to have a conversation.
+If you have a partner who spends too much and saves too little, it’s time to have a conversation.
 Talk through the consequences of the behavior and work toward a solution both parties can support.
 Even if professional help becomes necessary, the investment is worth the reward.

 While navigating money decisions together isn’t easy, it’s critical for maintaining a healthy and financially sound relationship.
 The work begins now.